“Simplicity is the final achievement.”

 Her current writing projects include short stories, THE MAGIK ROOM and TEXAS FRIENDS, DECEASED AND OTHERWISE.
 Her writing has appeared in newspapers, magazines, and on the Internet.

-As a bestselling author, she had appeared on prime time news and talk shows in major metropolitan markets such as Washington, D.C., Houston, Denver, and San Antonio.
-She was the featured guest at key venues such as the Waldorf Hotel, NYC, and National Stationery Show.
-Her national booksigning tours often included legendary booksellers, local retail stores, as well as universities.
+She was the featured guest at key venues such as the Waldorf Hotel, the National Stationery Show, New York City Bridal Showcase, Washington, D.C..
+Her national book signing tours often include legendary booksellers, local retail stores, as well as universities.

-MARJORIE MAXFIELD is a host of a popular Podcast, a professional speaker, and has written a blog for WeddingWire.
+MARJORIE MAXFIELD is a nationally-recognized etiquette expert, a host of a popular Podcast, a professional speaker, and has written a blog for WeddingWire.

 As the lead writer for WeddingWire, the largest bridal internet site, she posted her weekly blogs for six years, often set to music.
-Her etiquette advice has appeared in feature articles in magazines and newspapers as well as across social media.

 MARJORIE MAXFIELD is a successful Texas business women.

 As an accomplished Texas business women, she and her husband owned what the national press called, the store of the rich and famous, Tanglewood Pharmacy and Gifts.
-A retail icon in Texas (1989-2014) her clients include past presidents and first ladies, senators, astronauts, sports legends, rock and movie stars, celebrities, and Texas luminaries.
+A retail icon in Texas (1989-2014) her clients included past presidents and first ladies, senators, astronauts, sports legends, rock and movie stars, celebrities, and Texas luminaries.

 Marjorie has served on executive boards, committees and been active in many charitable, civic, and professional organizations, universities throughout Texas, including Public Relations Society of America, the Junior Leagues of Houston, and San Antonio; Trinity University, San Antonio.

-She is a active member of national and Texas-based writer’s organizations including:: PEN America, Western Writers of America, Mystery Writers of America, Texas State Historical Association, Texas Library Association, and The Authors’ Guild,
+She is a active member of national and Texas-based writer’s organizations including PEN America, Western Writers of America, Mystery Writers of America, Texas State Historical Association, Texas Library Association, and The Authors’ Guild,

 She received a Bachelor of Arts degree in Philosophy (1966-1969) from Trinity University, San Antonio.

-Marjorie and her husband donated their 100-piece “You Are What You Write On,” a significant memorabilia collection of signatures on “that which Houston’s legendary figures in the latter half of the 20th century to The Dolph Briscoe Center for American History at the University of Texas in Austin.
+Marjorie and her husband donated their 100-piece “You Are What You Write On,” a significant memorabilia collection of signatures on “that which Houston’s legendary figures in the latter half of the 20th century” to The Dolph Briscoe Center for American History at the University of Texas in Austin.

 She and her husband reside in Houston, Texas.

-Photo: Monument Valley, Arizona.
+Photos: Monument Valley, Arizona;

-copyright ©2026 marjoriemclanemaxfield.
+Copyright: ©2026 marjoriemclanemaxfield.
 All Rights Reserved.